LivePersonInc/developer-center/pages/documents/consumer experience/ios-sdk/quick-start.md

 indicator: messaging
 ---

-The LivePerson SDK provides brands with a simple, yet enterprise-grade and secure in-app messaging solution.
-Through in-app messaging, brands will foster connections with their customers and increase app engagement and retention.
+The LivePerson SDK provides brands with a simple, yet enterprise-grade and secure Mobile App Messaging solution.
+Through Mobile App Messaging, brands will foster connections with their customers and increase app engagement and retention.

 This Quick Start will quickly get you up and running with a project powered by LivePerson.
 When you're done, you'll be able to send messages between an iOS device and LiveEngage.
 To complete this Quick Start, you will need a LiveEngage account.
 You can get the number and login information from the LivePerson account team.

 ### Prerequisites

-To use the LivePerson In-App Messaging SDK, the following are required:
+To use the LivePerson Mobile App Messaging SDK, the following are required:

 #### Version 3.1.1 and above
 * XCode 9.3 or later